hombreperro45/docs/docs/compilation/windows.md

 # Windows (Vista and later) Compilation / Development Guide

 !!!
-Note
+Warning
-    The MinGW toolchain no longer supports targetting Windows XP and programs will fail to start with it.
+    The MinGW toolchain we use in this guide no longer supports targetting Windows XP.
+Programs compiled with it will fail to   start with it.
-    Please see one of the MSVC guides for how to target older Windows versions with Visual Studio.
+    Please refer to one of the MSVC guides for how to target older Windows versions with Visual Studio.

 ## Environment configuration